 10,785 people live in Monk Bretton, or 4.7% of Barnsley’s total population.
-62.5% of residents are of working age, lower than the borough average of 64.1% but equal to the national average.
-Almost 20% are of pensionable age, over 2% more than both the borough and national averages.
+62.5% of residents are of working age, lower than the borough average of 64.1%.
+This is equal to the national average.
+Almost 20% are of pensionable age.
+This is over 2% more than both the borough and national averages.

 Over 98% of the population is white, and 97.5% were born in the UK.

 70.7% of residents have a religion.
 70% are Christian, slightly more than the borough average but over 10% more than the regional and national averages.
-Only 0.6% of households contain nobody whose main language is English, less than half the borough average and well below the national average of 4.4%.
+Only 0.6% of households contain nobody whose main language is English.
+This is less than half the borough average and well below the national average of 4.4%.

 31% of adult Monk Bretton residents are single, slightly fewer than the borough average and almost 4% fewer than the national average.
-However, 30% of households consist of one person, which is slightly higher than the borough average.
-46.8% of the adult population is married, which is very similar to the regional and national averages, and just under two thirds of households are made up of one family.
+However, 30% of households consist of one person.
+This is slightly higher than the borough average.
+46.8% of the adult population is married.
+This is very similar to the regional and national averages.
+Just under two thirds of households are made up of one family.

 Education and work

-Over 40% of the population has no educational qualifications, almost 8% more than the borough average and over 17% more than the national average.
+Over 40% of the population has no qualifications.
+Almost 8% more than the borough average and over 17% more than the national average.
 60.8% are economically active, almost 10% fewer than the national average.
 8.4% of residents have never worked and are long term unemployed this is higher than both the borough and national average.

-41.8% of workers are employed in semi-routine and routine occupations, compared to a borough average of 35.3% and a national average of only 25%.
-Wholesale and retail trades employ the most workers at 17.7%, followed by manufacturing at 15% and human health and social work activities at 13.6%.
+41.8% of workers are employed in semi routine and routine jobs.
+Compared to a borough average of 35.3% and a national average of only 25%.
+Wholesale and retail trades employ the most workers at 17.7%.
+Followed by manufacturing at 15% and human health and social work activities at 13.6%.